Ableytner/abllib/README.md

 dict_items([('mykey', 'myvalue'), ('toplevelkey', {'sublevelkey': 'another value'}), ('specialvalue', <unlocked _thread.lock object at 0x000002831830E980>)])
 ```

-There also exists a way to check whether an item at a key matches a certain value:
+There also exists a way to check whether an item and a key matches a certain value:
 ```py
 >> VolatileStorage.contains_item("toplevelkey.sublevelkey", "another value")
 True